Augustus, Duke of Saxe-Gotha-Altenburg: Early life

-He was born on 23 November 1772 in Gotha, the second son of Ernst II, Duke of Saxe-Gotha-Altenburg and Princess Charlotte of Saxe-Meiningen.
-In 1779 the death of his older brother Ernst made him heir to the duchy of Saxe-Gotha-Altenburg.
+Augustus was born on 23 November 1772 in Gotha, the second son of Ernst II, Duke of Saxe-Gotha-Altenburg and Princess Charlotte of Saxe-Meiningen.
+In 1779, the death of his older brother Ernst made him heir to the duchy of Saxe-Gotha-Altenburg.
 In his youth he was very well educated, and his environment—sympathetic to the Jacobins—impressed on him the ideals of freedom, equality and fraternity.

 Reign

-He was already a supporter of Napoleon Bonaparte when he succeeded his father in 1804, which was an advantage in the Napoleonic wars.
-Saxe-Gotha-Altenburg joined the Rhine Confederation in 1806.
-When the French Army marched into his duchy in this year, August remained in Gotha and thus prevented a potential escalation.
+Augustus was already a supporter of Napoleon Bonaparte when he succeeded his father in 1804, which proved to be an advantage during the Napoleonic Wars.
+Saxe-Gotha-Altenburg joined the Confederation of the Rhine in 1806.
+When the French Army marched into his duchy in this year, Augustus remained in Gotha and thus prevented a potential escalation.
 He also stood up for the imprisoned critical journalist Rudolph Zacharias Becker and persuaded the military commander to swiftly set him free.

 Napoleon Bonaparte, who always started his letters to Augustus with mon cousin and ended them with votre cousin, visited the Duke several times in Gotha as a sign of his appreciation, but never stayed the night at Friedenstein Castle.
 The following visits by Napoleon to the town (some of them very short) and meetings with Duke Augustus are known: